gowachin/shinyDiveR/README.md

 - change maximum depth for consecutive dives in shiny
 - modify advanced parameters for screen (inlinge parameters)
 - push shiny in rsconnect prod
-- checkbox to force inverse profile or 60+ dive !
+- checkbox to force inverse profile or 60+ dive ! -> check restricted bar on shinywidgets
+- look for axis break and plotclick

 Feel free to fork this, and use it.
 Any recommendation is welcome :)